Infinite rate mutually catalytic branching in infinitely many colonies. Construction, characterization and convergence: Uniqueness of solutions to the martingale problem MP1

 \textbf{Step 2 (Finite-dimensional distributions).}\quad Now we use a version of the well-known theorem claiming that ``uniqueness of one-dimensional distributions for solutions to a martingale problem implies uniqueness of finite-dimensional distributions''.
 More precisely, denote by $\cF_t=\sigma(X_s,\,s\leq t)$ the $\sigma$-algebra generated by $X_s$, $s\leq t$.
 Note that $(\LFE,\,\|\ARG\|_\beta)$ is a separable Banach space.
 Hence there exists a regular conditional probability $Q_s=\P[(X_{s+t})_{t\geq 0}\in \ARG\,\big|\,\cF_s]$.
 Arguing as in \cite[Corollary VI.2.2]{bib:b97}, we see that for almost all $\omega$, under $Q_s$ the canonical process is a solution to \equ{MP1} started in $X_s$.

-Now we may argue as in the proof of Theorem~VI.3.2 in~\cite{bib:b97} to get uniqueness of the finite-dimensional distributions of $X$.
+Now we may argue as in the proof of Theorem~VI.3.2 in~\cite{bib:b97} to get uniqueness distribution of $X$.

-\textbf{Step 3 (Measurability).}\quad For the proof of the existence of a solution to \equ{MP1} we employed a two stage approximation procedure: We constructed processes $\appX^{m,n}$ with finitely many jumps from a given noise, showed that as $n\to\infty$ the processes converge almost surely to some process $\ap X^m$ and finally established the existence of a convergent subsequence of $\ap X^m$.
-Let us denote the corresponding laws (with initial point $x$) by $P^{m,n}_x$, $P^{m}_x$ and $P_x$.
-By the very construction of $\app X^{m,n}$ it is clear that $x\mapsto P^{m,n}_x$ is measurable.
-Hence also the limit $x\mapsto P^{m}$ is measurable.
-By the uniqueness that we have established in Step 2, we infer that $P^m_x \to P_x$ as $m\to\infty$ (not only along a subsequence).
-Hence $x\mapsto P_x$ is measurable. \gdm
+\textbf{Step 3 (Measurability).}\quad For the proof of the existence of a solution to \equ{MP1}, we employed an approximation procedure: We constructed processes $\apmX$ with finitely many jumps (in finite time intervals) from a given noise, and showed convergence along a subsequence $m_n\uparrow\infty$.
+Due to uniqueness of the limit point (Step 2), we get convergence as $m\to\infty$.
+Let us denote the corresponding laws (with initial point $x$) by $P^{m}_x$ and $P_x$.
+By the very construction of $\apmX$ it is clear that $x\mapsto P^{m}_x$ is measurable.
+Hence also the limit $x\mapsto P_x$ is measurable. \gdm

-\paragraph{Proof of Theorems~\ref{thr:2} and \ref{thr:3}.} Theorems~\ref{thr:2}(a) and \ref{thr:3} follow immediately from Propositions~\ref{prop:2} and \ref{prop:5}.
-Theorem~\ref{thr:2}(b) follows from Lemma~\ref{lem:12}.
+\paragraph{Proof of Theorems~\ref{T1.1} and \ref{T3.1}.} Theorems~\ref{T1.1}(a) and \ref{T3.1} follow immediately from Propositions~\ref{P3.2} and \ref{P4.1}.
+Theorem~\ref{T1.1}(b) follows from Lemma~\ref{L4.6}.

-In order to show the strong Markov property of Theorem~\ref{thr:2}(c), by \cite[Theorem~4.4.2]{bib:kur86}, it is enough to show that the martingale problem \equ{MP1} is well-posed not only for deterministic points $x\in\LBE$, but also for probability measures $\mu\in\cM_1(\LBE)$.
-The problem is, of course, that for $X_0\sim \mu$ and $y\in\LFE$, in general the process $M^{X_0,y}$ is not well-defined, as the integrand $\lb\CA X_s,y\rb H(X_s,y)$ is unbounded.
+In order to show the strong Markov property of Theorem~\ref{T1.1}(c), by \cite[Theorem~4.4.2]{bib:kur86}, it is enough to show that the martingale problem \equ{MP1} is well-posed not only for deterministic points $x\in\LBE$, but also for probability measures $\mu\in\CM_1(\LBE)$.
+The problem is, of course, that for $X_0\sim \mu$ and $y\in\LFE$, in general the process $M^{X_0,y}$ is not well defined, as the integrand $\lb\CA X_s,y\rb H(X_s,y)$ is unbounded.
 Hence, we propose a slight modification of \equ{MP1} and assume that $y\in\LIBEPP$, where